 - This represents a potentially material change in supervision and enforcement for all RFSPs.
-The Business Standards comprise general requirements and represent a shift from 'rules based' to 'principles based' regulation - General principles of this kind have been deployed by the Central Bank in certain spheres (e.g. the application of the General Principles of the Consumer Protection Code in retail banking and consumer insurance contexts) and potentially provide the Central Bank with a broader toolkit to take enforcement action when an RFSP's engagement with customers or clients does not meet regulatory expectations - The text of the Business Standards contain more detail and are potentially broader than the initial proposals in the Culture Report, e.g. incorporating references to sustainability in parallel with the ongoing regulatory dialogue regarding ESG
+Whilst the Consultation refers only to the Consumer Protection Code review, which does not apply to all RFSPs, in due course the concepts referred to in this aspect of the IAF may be extended in a way that impacts all RFSP's conduct - General principles of this kind have been deployed by the Central Bank in certain spheres (e.g. the application of the General Principles of the Consumer Protection Code in retail banking and consumer insurance contexts) and potentially provide the Central Bank with a broader toolkit to take enforcement action when an RFSP's engagement with customers or clients does not meet regulatory expectations - The text of the Business Standards contain more detail and are potentially broader than the initial proposals in the Culture Report, e.g. incorporating references to sustainability in parallel with the ongoing regulatory dialogue regarding ESG

 - There may be some initial differences between those Business Standards and those in other jurisdictions, e.g. the UK FCA's Principles for Business refer to managing conflicts fairly rather than preventing conflicts.
-The IAF Bill also includes an additional layer requiring RFSPs to act in the best interest of customers and of the integrity of the market - The Business Standards now codify an obligation similar to the UK FCA's 'Principle 11' requiring the disclosure of any information of which the regulator would reasonably expect notice.
+The IAF Act also includes an additional layer requiring RFSPs to act in the best interest of customers and of the integrity of the market - The Business Standards now codify an obligation similar to the UK FCA's 'Principle 11' requiring the disclosure of any information of which the regulator would reasonably expect notice.
 Although this has been the regulatory expectation in most sectors for some time, previously some firms were not under such a broad formal legal obligation of disclosure